-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Snyderville Basin Water Reclamation District for its comprehensive annual financial report for the fiscal year ended December 31, 2021.
-This was the twenty-fourth (24th) consecutive year that the government has achieved this prestigious and highest-ranking award of its kind.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Snyderville Basin Water Reclamation District for its annual comprehensive financial report for the fiscal year ended December 31, 2022.
+This was the twenty-fifth (25th) consecutive year that the government has achieved this prestigious and highest-ranking award of its kind.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized annual comprehensive financial report.
 This report must satisfy both U.S. generally accepted accounting principles and applicable legal requirements.
-The District plans to make its twenty-fifth (25th) consecutive award application for its 2022 report, immediately after issuing this report.
+The District plans to make its twenty-sixth (26th) consecutive award application for its 2023 report, immediately after issuing this report.

 A Certificate of Achievement is valid for a period of one year only.
-We believe that our current annual comprehensive financial report continues to meet the Certificate of
+We believe that our current annual comprehensive financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.

-In addition to continuing awards for financial excellence, the District has received the following important accolades for notable performance during 2021:
+In addition to continuing awards for financial excellence, the District has received the following important accolades for notable performance during 2023: